Vertafore/grunt-docular/README.md

     });

-    // Load the plugin that provides the "uglify" task. grunt.loadNpmTasks('grunt-docular');
+    // Load the plugin that provides the "docular" and "docular-server" task. grunt.loadNpmTasks('grunt-docular');

     // Default task(s).